cnheider/BlackBox/README.md

 Four languages are supported JavaScript, C#, Java and Scala.
 Sample implementations are provided for each language.
 Instruction for each language can be found under the language folders.

-Submit your code by pulling.
+Submit your code by creating a pull request.
+If you need help with how to create a pull request, fork, clone or any other GitHub related thing there is an awesome help page [here](https://help.github.com/).

 Happy Coding!